1. If I Were the Wind (and You Were the Rain)

 “We started our life so innocent but got lost somewhere on the way/ Learnt little from the wars we’ve raged that keep coming back round again”.
 We are all nothing but lost children.
 Or, at least, our actions say so.
-What do we do day in and day out?
+What do we do, day in and day out?
 We hurt.
 We burn.
 We destroy.
-This two track song, “World’s End”, describes just these things.
+This two track song, “World’s End”, describes exactly these things.

 We start out this life in a seemingly innocent fashion.
 As babes, we hurt no one.
-Yet, it doesn’t take long for us begin our paths of destruction.
+Yet, it doesn’t take long for us to begin our paths of destruction.
 “And on up that hill we traveled with no cause to care for the others/ So where are all the lost children?/ They’re you and me and you’re still my brothers”.
-We trudge up the hill of life, selfish.
-Uncaring.
-We are hopelessly lost, even in the midst the beauty all around us.
+We trudge up the hill of life, selfish and uncaring.
+We are hopelessly lost, even in the midst of the beauty all around us.

 We place so much emphasis on faith and truth.
 But we do this at the expense of love.
 We just have to be right about everything.
 We demand trust from others.
 But we never seem to figure out that all this will come with love!
 Love is the greatest of all these things, and yet we ignore it for our own selfish routines.
 We destroy the nostalgic, gorgeous things of this world for our own agendas.
 Indeed, we even use the truth to maim and hurt.
 Our childhood innocence forgotten, we press on in greed and war.
 Truly, we are lost.